 The first step of 3-D printing something out of plastic is to define or get a 3-D model of the object you would like to print.
 To define the object you would use 3-D CAD (Computer-aided Design/Drafting) software like OpenSCAD, Autodesk Fusion 360, SketchUp, or OnShape that allow you to design your object and export the result as an .STL file.
 Alternately, you can search an find a part that has already been designe that also meets your needs.
 There a numerous 3-D model repositories and index sites online where you can download (free and paid) models to print.

 Once you have your desired object defined, it will be loaded into software called a slicer (we use PrusaSlicer) that will break the 3-D object into a series of discrete layers and generate the step-by-step instructions for the 3-D printer to follow to create the object.
 There are many variables (layer height, perimeters, infill type, infill density) and configurables (support, rafts, brims) that can be modified in the slicer to get the exact print result you want.
 The output of the slicer software is a .gcode file containing all the instructions.

 This .gcode is then loaded onto the 3-D printer along with the desired filament and the printer is given the instruction to start printing.
 The printer will heat up the bed and nozzle, the step through the instructions (gcode) created by the slicer.
 Depending on the size of the object, the layer height, density of infill the printing of your object can take anywhere from tens of minutes to tens of hours or even multiple days.

 While the capabilities of 3-D printers continue to increase and prices continue to decrease, we realize that not everyone wants to do every step of this process.
-We can help by performing any or every step of this process for you, if desired, or we can assist you in any area where you need help.
+We can help by performing any or every step of this process for you, or we can assist you in any area where you need help.